DrYenyen/PPPwn-Troubleshooting/README.md

 [+] pppoe_softc_list: 0xffffffff884de578
 [+] kaslr_offset: 0x3ffc000

 1. Any issues here usually result in a kernel panic=console shutting down.
+* Troubleshooting from Stage1 also applies here.
-2. Console shutdown happens ocasionally on its own but if it persists try changin to a different IPV6 for the exploit settings usually marked by "old" or "Stable".
+2. Console shutdown happens occasionally on its own but if it persists try changing to a different IPV6 for the exploit settings usually marked by "old" or "Stable".
+Or for the GUI in this guide type in <code>4141:4141:4141:4141</code> or <code>1111:1111:1111:1111</code> in the custom ipv6 field
 3. If on a Mac try a windows device......    or if already on windows try changing the Npcap version to an older one.
 4. If stuck here no matter what try using the Python implementation of this jailbreak or a different device.
+5. If you get Libcap or similar errors it may be a driver issue find the driver for your laptop's or desktop motherboard's Ethernet controller delete the current one and install the one you got.
+6. If you do not get Libcap errors but are still stuck here it may be a driver issue find the driver for your laptop's or desktop motherboard's Ethernet controller delete the current one and install the one you got.

 # Stage 3:
 0. Any issues here usually result in a kernel panic=console shutting down.